 Heart-rending love stories that immerse you in another time period.

-The Third Letter is a story of friendship, love, and betrayal, written under the pen name Katharine Rogers.
+The Third Letter is a story of love, friendship, and betrayal, written under the pen name Katharine Rogers.

 And as a thank you for subscribing, I’ll send you a playlist I’ve curated especially for the novel.